rqlite/rqlite.io/content/en/docs/API/api/_index.md

 ### Disabling Request Forwarding
 If you do not wish a Follower to transparently forward a request to a Leader, add `redirect` to the URL as a query parameter.
 In that case if a Follower receives a request that can only be serviced by the Leader, the Follower will respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the Leader as the `Location` header in the response.
 It is then up the clients to re-issue the command to the Leader.

-This option was made available as it provides maximum visibility to the clients, should they prefer if.
+This option was made available as it provides maximum visibility to the clients, should they prefer it.
 For example, if a Follower transparently forwarded a request to the Leader, and one of the nodes then crashed during processing, it may be difficult for the client to determine where in the chain of nodes the processing failed.

 ### Example of redirect on query
 ```